LogtalkDotOrg/logtalk3/manuals/sources/userman/protocols.rst

 Creating a new protocol in runtime
 ----------------------------------

-We can create a new (dynamic) protocol in runtime by calling the Logtalk built-in predicate :ref:`predicates_create_protocol_3`:
+We can create a new (dynamic) protocol at runtime by calling the Logtalk built-in predicate :ref:`predicates_create_protocol_3`:

 .. code-block:: text